noahjkrueger/326-dubblestuforeo/docs/devnotes.md

 - copy code where you can lol
 ## get_guide.js
 - since comment functions have not yet been implimented, not entirely sure how much needs to be changed here.
+## After
+we'll reset the DB, each create an account, add the acc names in defaultFeed() (guzzzle-db.js), and each create 2 posts.

 # Work to be done (MS3)
 [MS3 Instructions](https://link-url-here.org)https://docs.google.com/document/d/1-2zJJM-6HB0Xd9fPTUu4u-nnM-hNadf2pltNm-MKE8s/edit)